 Border Collie Feeding Chart

-Your border collie puppy will need good nutrition from puppyhood to adult and beyond.
+Your border collie puppy will need good nutrition from puppyhood to adulthood and beyond.
 They need a high-quality diet with just the right vitamins, minerals, and nutrients to ensure they grow properly.

 If your breeder has provided them with such food and they are thriving, there is no need to change foods.